Leo Tolstoy

 “But if we are to spare sheep and rabbits, then we must also spare wolves and rats,” say the opponents of vegetarianism.
 But we do spare them and try to spare them, reply the vegetarians, and we try to find ways to reduce their harm without resorting to killing them, and these ways exist.
 If you say the same about insects then, while we do not feel a direct pity for them (Lichtenberg says that our pity towards animals is directly proportionate to their size), we nevertheless think that it is possible to feel pity for them (as Silvio Pellico had felt for a spider), and we can find means against them also besides that of killing them.

 “But plants are also living things, and you are destroying their lives,” again say the opponents of vegetarianism.
 But this very argument defines the essence of vegetarianism better than anything and shows the means of satisfying its demands.
-Ideal vegetarianism is the consumption of fruits, i.e. the outer covering of a seed that contains life: apples, peaches, watermelons, pumpkins, berries.
+Ideal vegetarianism is the consumption of fruits, i.e. the outer covering of a seed, which contains life: apples, peaches, watermelons, pumpkins, berries.
 Hygienists consider such food the healthiest, and by consuming such food a human being does not destroy life.
 Another thing worth noting is that the delicious taste of fruits, the outer covering of seeds, makes it so that human beings, by plucking and eating them, spread them around the land and multiply them.

 3